Do We all Suffer From Ontological Insecurity?

 Those wrestling with high ontological insecurity frequently feel unsure if their outward presentation aligns with the inner truth or if something fraudulent exists at the core.

-People with ontological insecurity long for the substantiveness their early environments could not nurture.
+People with ontological insecurity long for the substantiveness that their early environments could not nurture.

 Make sense?
 I hope so, okay, let’s dive in…